LCC-CIT/CS295N-CourseMaterials/Notes/AzureMySqlSetupGuide.md

 <h2>Setup Guide</h2>

+[TOC]

 Note: Firefox for Mac does not seem to work for all the steps in this guide.
-Safari was used successfully on a Mac.
+Safari was used successfully on a Mac (November 2022).

+# Setup Through the Azure Portal